paradigmxyz/reth/docs/repo/crates/discv4.md

 Lets take a detailed look at how `Discv4Service::poll` works under the hood.
 This function has many moving parts, so we will break it up into smaller sections.
 If you would like to check out the function in it's entirety, you can [click here]().

-//TODO: highlight where the future is actually being spawned [File: ]()
+[File: ]()
 ```rust ignore
 pub struct Discv4Service {